Like every great fisherman, Pemberton Fish Finder owner Brad Knowles likes to get there early.

 Spud Valley Sports, Also the set of online fishing show Friday Night Flies.

 Fishing with an egg pattern and a strike indicator is entirely new for me.
 The fish suck the egg into their mouths rather than hitting it with speed so everything is very subtle.
 There’s definitely a learning process behind recognizing a “bite” and setting the hook at the right time because big bull trout will spit an egg pattern out once they realize it is a fake.
-The process takes concentration, and luck, and I definitely miss a few good ones but under Scott’s patient guidance I eventually I hook into the biggest rainbow trout of my life, and ten minutes later an even bigger bull trout.
+The process takes concentration and luck, but under Scott’s patient guidance I eventually I hook into the biggest rainbow trout of my life, and ten minutes later an even bigger bull trout.

-Brad gets just as excited about releasing these monsters as he is about catching them and it’s apparent that simply getting out into the mountains and spending time on the water is what fires the Pemberton Fish Finder crew up the most.
+Brad gets just as excited about releasing these monsters as he is about catching them and it’s apparent that simply getting out into the mountains is what fires the Pemberton Fish Finder crew up the most.
 “My favourite is the diversity of this area,” says Scott, who moved West from Ontario 15 years ago.
 “Getting to fish all these different bodies of water and sharing them with others… it makes for some pretty amazing days at work.”

 The Pemberton Fish Finder crew can find excellent fishing in the Whistler area any time of the year.
 Check out their YouTube channel for more fishing videos and book your Whistler fishing holiday at Whistler.com